Medication and Immunization Policies

 • Head Lice Policy

-The student who is given proper treatment and is louse/nit free is permitted to return to school the next day.
-No more than a three day absence will be considered excused.
-The student must be brought to the school office before he/she may return to class.
+Once a student is known to have head lice, the parent will be notified.
+If nits/eggs are ¼" or less from the scalp, or if live bugs are found, the student will be sent home.
+The student cannot attend school until after he/she has been treated with a lice killing product.
+The student who is given proper treatment is permitted to return to school the next day.
+No more than a three-day absence will be considered excused.
 A student cannot ride a school bus or attend class until he/she has been cleared to return to school by school personnel.
+Therefore, the student must be brought to the school office before he/she may return to class.

 Meningitis Information